 - Superman II.
 Ursa challenges a human male to an arm wrestling contest.
 She appears to be totally outmatched (she weighs a hundred pounds soaking wet), but since she's from Krypton she easily beats him, injuring him in the process.

-- Probably the most disturbing example in film history is the bar scene in The Fly, in which a newly superpowered Jeff Goldblum snaps a mans wrist.
+- Probably the most disturbing example in film history is the bar scene in The Fly (1986), in which a newly superpowered Jeff Goldblum snaps a mans wrist and rips the bone out.
 With loud cracking sounds and NO Gory Discretion Shot.